switcherapi/switcher-client-java/README.md

 ```

 ## Offline settings
-You can also force the Switcher library to work offline.
-In this case, the snapshot location must be set up, so the context can be re-built using the offline configuration.
+You can also set the Switcher library to work offline.
+It will use a local snapshot file to retrieve the switchers configuration.<br>
-Or you can just configure the Client SDK using the properties file.
+This feature is useful for testing purposes or when you need to run your application without internet access.

 ```java
 MyAppFeatures.configure(ContextBuilder.builder()